 Bavarian State Opera

-The Bavarian State Opera has been shaping Munich’s musical life for over 350 years and is one of the world’s leading opera houses.
-Opera classics, ballet and top-class concerts with international stars are performed in the magnificent National Theater on Max-Joseph-Platz.
-The Bavarian State Orchestra stands for musical perfection, and the repertoire ranges from Mozart to Wagner.
-During the summer festival, the house attracts music lovers from all over the world.
+For over 350 years, the Bavarian State Opera has shaped Munich’s musical life and ranks among the world’s leading opera houses.
+In the magnificent National Theater on Max-Joseph-Platz, classic operas, ballets, and top-tier concerts featuring international stars are performed.
+The Bavarian State Orchestra stands for musical perfection, and its repertoire ranges from Mozart to Wagner.
+During the Summer Festival, the theater attracts music lovers from all over the world.

 Address: Max-Joseph-Platz 2, 80539 Munich

-The modern Isarphilharmonie in Gasteig HP8 impresses with its excellent acoustics and modern architecture.
-The Munich Philharmonic Orchestra, the Munich Chamber Orchestra and international guest orchestras regularly stage major symphony concerts and innovative formats here, including immersive light installations for classical works.
+The modern Isarphilharmonie at Gasteig HP8 impresses with excellent acoustics and modern architecture.
+Here, the Munich Philharmonic, the Munich Chamber Orchestra, and international guest orchestras regularly host major symphony concerts and innovative formats, including immersive light installations set to classical works.
 Since 2021, it has enriched the music scene as an elegant temporary solution during the renovation of the Gasteig.

 Address: Hans-Preißinger-Straße 8, 81379 Munich

-The Max Joseph Hall in the Munich Residence is an oasis for chamber music and intimate classical evenings.
-Under magnificent stucco ceilings, it currently hosts mainly classical master concerts, candlelight concerts and musical theme evenings.
-The hall, which is often referred to as the “little pearl”, is considered an important cultural jewel of the city and creates a unique concert atmosphere for a wide variety of events.
+The Max-Joseph-Saal in the Munich Residenz is an oasis for chamber music and intimate classical evenings.
+Under magnificent stucco ceilings, the venue currently hosts primarily classical master concerts, candlelight concerts, and themed musical evenings.
+The hall, often referred to as the “little pearl,” is considered a significant cultural gem of the city and creates a unique concert atmosphere for a wide variety of events.

 Address: Residenzstraße 1, 80333 Munich